HexGuardSec/windows-internal-it-lab/README.md

 ## 🧩 Overview

-This lab simulates **Internal IT operations on a Windows workstation**, focusing on tasks commonly handled by:
+This repository contains a collection of **realistic Internal IT lab scenarios** conducted on a Windows workstation.

+The labs simulate daily tasks commonly handled by:
 - Internal IT Engineers
 - IT Support / System Administrators
-- SOC Tier 1 (Windows visibility & basic log analysis)
+- SOC Tier 1 analysts (Windows visibility & basic investigation)

-The goal is to demonstrate **hands-on Windows administration skills** in a corporate environment, with an emphasis on:
+The objective is to demonstrate **practical Windows administration skills** in a corporate environment, with a strong focus on:
 - security awareness
 - audit methodology
-- clear documentation
+- clear and professional documentation

 ---